openvinotoolkit/model_server/demos/c_api_minimal_app/README.md

 # C and C++ API inference demo (C/C++)

-This demo creates a new docker image openvino/model_server-capi with two example applications that are using c or c++ ovms API.
+This demo demonstrate how to use C API from the OpenVINO Model Server to create C and C++ application.
+Building the application is executed inside the docker container to illustrate end to end usage flow.

-## Build ovms_shared.so
+## Build libovms_shared.so
-To build the capi docker image, you must first build the ovms.tar.gz package with the libovms_shared.so library and ovms.h header. run `make` command in ovms git main directory.
+To build the capi docker image, you must first build the `ovms.tar.gz` package with the `libovms_shared.so` library and `ovms.h` header. run `make` command in ovms git main directory.
 ```bash
 git clone https://github.com/openvinotoolkit/model_server.git